addyosmani/backbone-fundamentals/index.md

 To see how everything ties together, feel free to grab the source by cloning this repo or browse it [online](https://github.com/addyosmani/backbone-fundamentals/tree/master/practicals/modular-todo-app) to learn more.
 I hope you find it helpful!.

-**Note:** While this first practical doesn't use a build profile as outlined in the chapter on using the RequireJS optimizer, we will be using one in the section on building mobile Backbone applications.
+**Note:** While this first practical doesn't use a build profile as outlined in the chapter on using the Require.js optimizer, we will be using one in the section on building mobile Backbone applications.

 ##<a name="decouplingbackbone">Decoupling Backbone with the Mediator and Facade patterns</a>